robbertstevens/robbertstevens.github.io/_posts/2021-02-14-implementing-a-simple-ai-for-games-in-godot.md

 date:   2021-02-10 13:37:00 +0100
 ---
 In my spare time, I like to create games in so-called [game jams](https://en.wikipedia.org/wiki/Game_jam).
 An event in which you create a game in a set amount of time.
+My engine of choice is Godot, because it's simple and powerful.

 In my game "Dave & The Machine", I've implemented a super simple enemy AI using a finite state machine, which worked wonders for the game I've created in [Mini Jam 73](https://robbertstevens.itch.io/dave-and-the-machine).